This article is brought to you by Aura.

 Offering giveaways that are too good to be true

-• There are spelling and grammar mistakes in the giveaway information.
+• Spelling and grammar mistakes in the giveaway.

 📚 Related: How To Track Down Someone Who Scammed You